Yoga for Constipation, Yoga Exercises for Constipation

 Yoga for Constipation involves inversions or the inverted postures where the head is placed lower than the legs.
 This works as a very effective constipation treatment as it helps any prolapsed abdominal organs move back into their natural, right position.
 The head low position aided by the gravity drains the venous blood from the abdomen which relieves any congestion in the abdominal viscera.

-Yoga Asanas for constipation, Exercises to relieve constipation
+Yoga Asanas Exercises for constipation